ryedin/site/_posts/2016-12-16-challenges-of-efs.md

 ## Test Harness

-I have been doing my AWS testing with [Convox](https://convox.com/), an [open-source](https://github.com/convox/rack) Platform-as-a-Service built on top of AWS services.
-Convox uses EFS for [persistent container volumes](https://convox.com/docs/volumes/).
+I have been doing my AWS testing with [Convox](https://convox.com/), an [open-source](https://github.com/convox/rack) PaaS built on top of AWS services.
+Following a "use services, not software" philosophy, Convox uses EFS for [persistent container volumes](https://convox.com/docs/volumes/).

 With the Convox tools it only takes a few minutes to set up a production-ready three node ECS cluster with EFS and deploy an app to it.